NateEag/how-i-code/drafts/optimizing-websites.rst

 measure response size rather than response time.
 Do not fall into the trap of tweaking textual responses to minimize their size - `gzip is smarter than you
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding>`__.
-Redesigning your data structures may be wise, but mangling your existing ones chasing bytes is not.
+Redesigning your data structures to only include necessary information may be wise, but mangling your existing ones chasing bytes is not.

-Note that reducing resource consumption is a different goal than improving a product responsiveness for end users.
-The two goals are not unrelated, but be careful not to aim for one when you should be focusing on the other.
+Note that reducing resource consumption is a different goal than improving perceived end user experience.
+The two goals are not entirely unrelated, but be careful not to optimize one when you should be focusing on the other.